vanhung1999dev/Golang/channels/explain.md

 - `chan <-` // send only
 - `<- chan` // Receive only
 - Note: `Data was send is shallow copy, not by reference`
+- If we send 2 times, but only receive one, it will cause error, we can use buffer to store it `chan int, capacity`
+- Example `var channel = make(chan int, 20)`